The Scorpion and the Frog: Interpretations

 A common interpretation of this fable is that people with vicious personalities cannot resist hurting others even when it is not in their interests.
 The Italian writer Giancarlo Livraghi has commented that while there are plenty of animal fables which warn against trusting vicious people, in none of these other fables is the villain irrationally self-destructive and fully aware of it.

 To a social psychologist, the fable may present a dispositionist view of human nature because it seems to reject the idea that people behave rationally according to circumstances.
 The French sociologist Jean-Claude Passeron saw the scorpion as a metaphor for politicians who delude themselves by their unconscious tendency to rationalize their ill-conceived plans, and thereby lead themselves and their followers to ruin.
 The psychologist Kevin Dutton saw the scorpion as a metaphor for psychopaths, whose impulsive and vicious personalities frequently get them into pointless trouble, often hurting the people they depend on such as their own families.

 For Orson Welles, who directed Mr. Arkadin, the word "character" had two meanings: it could mean one's natural instincts, but also how one chooses to behave.
 The scorpion couldn't resist its natural urge to sting, but it also chose to be honest about it to the frog.
 Orson Welles believed that this frankness gave the scorpion a certain charm and tragic dignity.

 Other contexts

-Since the fable's narration in Mr. Arkadin, it has been recounted in other films, such as Skin Deep (1989), The Crying Game (1992), Drive (2011), and The Devil's Carnival (2012).
+Since the fable's narration in Mr. Arkadin, it has been recounted in other films, such as Skin Deep (1989), The Crying Game (1992), Drive (2011), The Devil's Carnival (2012), and Darlings (2022).
 In addition, references to the fable have appeared in comics, in television shows, as the title of episodes, as well as in newspaper articles, some of which have applied it to the relationship between big business and government and to politics, especially the bitter nature of Middle Eastern politics, such as the Arab–Israeli conflict, or in Iran.